JhoanaEspana/coderhouse-react-store/README.md

 ---
 #### Tecnologías utilizadas
+- HTML
+- CSS
+- JavaScript
 - ReactJS
-- JS
-- CSS
-- HTML
 - Firebase

 #### librerías